Real Name | Andris Biedrins |

 - Is Andris Biedrins single or married?
 Andris Biedrins is Married (Madaru Grīnbergu)!

-- Andris Biedrins has 1 kids
+- Andris Biedrins has 1 child/children

 - Emils is the child of Andris Biedrins